-Why did you undertake noise tests?
+Why are you undertaking noise tests along Section 1?

 We use expert noise modelling to guide our design and noise mitigation plans.
 Our approach follows independent standards and builds on lessons from past projects.

 We measured noise levels at selected properties before vegetation was removed and did additional tests in May 2025 to understand the existing road traffic noise.
 This helps us verify the noise modelling.
 We measure noise to make sure our predictions are accurate - so we don't underdo or overdo noise mitigation.
 It's about getting the balance right: enough protection where it's needed, without overspending where it's not.